 What do I wear?

-Young men look great in black (or dark) pants, black shoes and a plain collared shirt (no loud checks, patterns or Hawaiian shirts, thanks).
-You can dress up a white shirt with a narrow tie or bow tie, but that’s optional.
+You can never go wrong with black and white.
+Young men and boys should wear black pants, black shoes and a plain white shirt (with collar and no loud checks, patterns or Hawaiian shirts, thanks).
+You can dress up a white shirt with a bow tie or narrow black tie, but that’s optional.
 A black shirt without a tie can look great too.
 A jacket always looks terrific with or without a tie.

 NO SPORTS SHOES, NO TRACK PANTS, NO JEANS, NO HOODIES.